-TPO solutions extract data (both transactional data as well as Promotional Slotting Boards) from the TPM system to perform its workflow and then ingest back into TPM optimised promotion plans delivering the right mix of promotions that drive category growth and sustainable share.
-It is important to note that this is a process ridden with Science and complexity, and no two deployments are the same.
-The algorithmic techniques therefore need to be trained in each client’s data and the various constraints/objectives used by the Optimiser (e.g. trading terms constraints, market share objectives, etc.) need to be configured to each Client’s needs.
+To perform their optimisation workflow, TPO systems extract data (both transactional data as well as promotional slotting boards) from TPM applications and then push back optimised promotion plans that deliver the right mix of category growth and sustainable share.
+Given the complexity of the business problem and the algorithmic techniques involved, it's important to note that no two deployments are the same.
+The algorithmic techniques are trained on each client’s data, and the various constraints/objectives used by the optimiser (e.g. trading terms constraints, market share objectives, etc.) are configured to each client’s needs.

 Complexica's Promotional Campaign Manager (PCM) application combines some of the essential features of both TPM and TPO.
-PCM, with its predictive and optimisation capabilities, provides practical decision support and both tactical and strategic management of trade spend.
+PCM, with its predictive and optimisation capabilities, provides both practical decision support as well as tactical and strategic management of trade spend.

 To explore how our software can improve your promotional planning process and optimise your trade spend, please contact us